Recap: Fort Zumwalt North triumphs over St. Charles West

-Jenna Christoff went 3-for-3 with two RBIs, one extra base hit and three runs scored to lead Fort Zumwalt North to a 18-3 victory over St. Charles West.
+Emma Wood went 3-for-3 with two RBIs, one extra base hit and two runs scored to lead Fort Zumwalt North to a 16-2 victory over St. Charles West.

-Fort Zumwalt North hurler Mckenna Dydell was credited with the win.
-Jess Strain suffered the loss for St. Charles West.
+Allensworth picked up the win for Fort Zumwalt North.
+She gave up just two earned runs on three hits in five innings of work.

-Fort Zumwalt North (2-2) plays at home against Francis Howell North on Tuesday at 4:15 p.m.
-St. Charles West (0-7) visits Warrenton on Wednesday at 4:15 p.m.
+Fort Zumwalt North (6-3) plays at Fort Zumwalt East on Saturday at 11 a.m.
+St. Charles West (1-10) will play Fox at Fort Zumwalt East on Saturday at 9 a.m.

 STLHighSchoolSports.com is the most comprehensive source of stats, scores and stories from any and all area high schools.